-- a.
-The project is included in an approved Water Resources Inventory Area Plan, Farm Management Plan, Flood Hazard Management Plan or other functional plan; or - b.
-The project would improve agricultural productivity within the APD. - R-649 Maintaining the viability of farmlands is a high priority for King County.
+R-649 Maintaining the viability of farmlands is a high priority for King County.
 Within the Agricultural Production Districts, measures to protect threatened or endangered species shall be tailored to ensure working farms can continue to operate.

 Two APDs in or near urban areas, the Lower Green River Valley and Sammamish Valley, were designated in the 1985 Comprehensive Plan, and those designations have been retained.
-The development rights from many, but not all, of the parcels in these two districts have been purchased through the Farmlands Preservation Program.
+The development rights from many, but not all, of the parcels in these two districts have been purchased through the Farmland((s)) Preservation Program.
 The Lower Green APD is completely surrounded by urban designated land and as such, functions as both prime agriculture land and urban separator.
-The challenges to agriculture from urban development include alterations to hydrology that result in flooded fields, increased traffic that interferes with farm vehicles on roads, increased lighting at night, and complaints from urban neighbors about farm operations.
-The opportunities include access to urban markets and consumers and increased recognition and appreciation of locally produced goods.
+The challenges to agriculture from urban development include alterations to hydrology that result in flooded fields, increased traffic that interferes with farm vehicles on roads, increased lighting at night, ((and)) complaints from urban neighbors about farm operations, and high land prices.
+The ((opportunities)) benefits of being located near urban areas include access to urban markets and consumers and increased recognition and appreciation of locally produced goods.

-R-650 King County commits to preserve APD parcels in or near the Urban Growth Area because of their high production capabilities, their proximity to markets, and their value as open space.
-King County should work with cities adjacent to or near APDs to minimize the operational and environmental impacts of urban development on farming, and to promote activities and infrastructure, such as farmers' markets and agriculture processing businesses, that benefit both the cities and the farms by improving access to locally grown agricultural products.
+King County commits to preserve APD parcels in or near the Urban Growth Area because of their high production capabilities, their proximity to markets, and their value as open space.
+King County should work with cities adjacent to or near APDs to minimize the operational and environmental impacts of urban development on farming, and to promote activities and infrastructure, such as farmers((')) markets and agriculture processing businesses, that benefit both the cities and the farms by improving access to locally grown agricultural products.

-R-651 The Lower Green River Agricultural Production District is a regionally designated resource that is to remain in unincorporated King County.
+The Lower Green River Agricultural Production District is a regionally designated resource that is to remain in unincorporated King County.
 The Lower Green River APD functions as an urban separator between the cities of Kent and Auburn.
 King County may contract with other jurisdictions to provide some local services to this area as appropriate.

-Parks and farms are not necessarily good neighbors, since park users can trespass and damage crops, animals and farm equipment.
+Pastoral vistas make agriculture land a popular destination for recreation.
+However, creating parks in the APDs is not appropriate because the land should be prioritized for agriculture.
+In addition, heavy recreation use in or near the APDs could result in Parks and farms are not necessarily good neighbors, since park users can trespass and damage to crops, animals and farm equipment.
 Recreation near and within districts can be planned to prevent trespass.
-For example, a park located across a river or ravine from an APD or a farm would have a pleasant view of farmland without encouraging trespass.
+For example, a park located across a river or ravine from an APD or a farm would have a pleasant view of farmland without encouraging trespass.))